Barrett epithelium, syndrome (esophagus), ulcer

 Do not wear clothes that fit tightly around the waist.
 Do not wear tight clothing to bed.

-The early symptoms of angina and heart attack sometimes mimic those of “acid stomach.”
+The early symptoms of angina and attack sometimes mimic those of “acid stomach.”
 If symptoms persist, if the pain begins to travel down into your left arm, or if the sensation is accompanied by a feeling of weakness, dizziness, or shortness of breath, seek emergency medical help at once.

 Authors notes – I believe that the American diet and consumption of Anti acid is what will bring on GERD and then continuing into Barrett's syndrome.
 This is due to the chronic condition of a viral and/or bacterial infection that should be first treated with an herbal anti-viral formula and continued with a good nutritional diet, herbal blended formulas and teas.
 This will bring about a life change that can change the body response to a chronic condition.